Huotes/CommitMaker/README.md

 In a world without fences and walls... who needs Gates and Windows?

 When Chuck Norris wants an egg, he cracks open a chicken.

+Unix is user friendly.
+It’s just selective about who its friends are.